forier/podtxt-docs/privacy-policy-updated.md

 We process your personal information for a variety of reasons, depending on how you interact with our Services, including:

+**To provide the Services to you.** We require certain information from you in order to provide you with the Services you requested.
+Such information may include your contact and device information.
+We share this information with our service providers or partners to the extent necessary to continue to provide you with the Services.
+We cannot provide you with Services without such information.

+**To provide customer service.** We process your personal information when you contact us to help you with any questions, concerns, disputes or issues, or to provide us with your feedback.
+Without your personal information, we cannot respond to you or ensure your continued use and enjoyment of the Services.

+**To enforce terms, agreements or policies.** To ensure your safety and adherence to our terms, agreements or policies, we may process your personal information to: actively monitor, investigate, prevent and mitigate any alleged or actual prohibited, illicit or illegal activities on our Services; investigate, prevent, or mitigate violations of our terms and policies; enforce our agreements with third parties and partners; and, collect fees based on your use of our Services.
+We cannot perform our Services in accordance with our terms, agreements or policies without processing your personal information for such purposes.

+**To send you Service-related communications.** We use your contact information to send you administrative or account-related information to you to keep you updated about our Services, inform you of relevant security issues or updates, or provide other transaction-related information to you.
+Service-related communications are not promotional in nature.
+You cannot unsubscribe from such communications because you could miss important developments relating to your account or the Services that may affect how you can use our Services.

+**For security purposes.** We process your personal information to: improve and enforce our security measures; combat spam, malware, malicious activities or security risks; and to monitor and verify your identity so that unauthorized users do not access your account with us.
+We cannot ensure the security of our Services if we do not process your personal information for security purposes.

+**To maintain legal and regulatory compliance.** We process your personal information to pay our taxes or fulfill our other business obligations, and/or to manage risk as required under applicable law.
+We cannot perform the Services in accordance with our legal and regulatory requirements without processing your personal information for such purposes.

+**To personalize your experience on the Services.** We allow you to personalize your experience on our Services via social media plugins on our Services (e.g., Facebook, Google, Instagram, Twitter, etc.), by keeping track of your preferences (e.g., nickname or display name, time zone, language preference, etc.), and more.
+Without such processing, you may not be able to access or personalize part or all of our Services.

+**To conduct research and development.** We process information about the way you use and interact with our Services to: help us improve our Services; build new Services; and build customized features or Services.
+Such processing ensures your continued enjoyment of part or all of our Services.

+**To engage in marketing activities.** We may process your contact information or information about your interactions on our Services to: send you marketing communications; deliver targeted marketing; inform you about events, webinars, or other materials, including those of our partners; and, keep you up-to-date with our relevant products and Services.
+Transactional communications about your account or our Services are not considered "marketing" communications.
+You can opt-out of our marketing activities at any time.

+**To provide consumption data to Apple.** If we receive a refund request for an in-app purchase from an end user, we reserve the right to provide Apple with information regarding the user's in-app purchase consumption.
+This includes the following data: app usage time, anonymous account identifier, total amount spent, and total amount refunded.

 - To save or protect an individual's vital interest.
 We may process your information when necessary to save or protect an individual's vital interest, such as to prevent harm.

 ## 3. WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR INFORMATION?